banthar/Go-SDL/README.md

 * Support for low-level SDL sound functions

 * Can be installed in parallel to Banthar's Go-SDL
-* The import path is "⚛sdl", instead of "sdl"
+* The import path is "atom/sdl", instead of "sdl"

 # Installation